About

 A few things I’d want a new collaborator (or a new agent) to know up front:

-- I'm a product owner who ships with agents.
+• I’m a product owner who ships with agents.
 Not a developer by trade.
-I can read code and argue about architecture, but I don't write the code; Claude Code does.
+I can read code and argue about architecture, but I don’t write the code; an agent does.
 Treat me as the decision-maker, not the engineer.

 Outside of work